 “I firmly believe basketball will become the country’s number one sport within five years and our partnership with Unitec will help to get us there.”

-The country’s largest polytechnic will work with players and coaches from Harbour Basketball by using Unitec’s Think.Do approach to learning to help participants to develop their basketball and leadership skills on and off the court.
+One of the country’s largest polytechnics will work with players and coaches from Harbour Basketball by using Unitec’s Think.Do approach to learning to help participants to develop their basketball and leadership skills on and off the court.

 “Unitec wants to do all it can to help Auckland’s basketball community as it expands to become the most participated in secondary school sport in New Zealand,” said Rick Ede, Unitec’s Chief Executive.